 Are employees resistant to this new way of working?

-My role requires that I gather a clear understanding of varying perspectives and ensure a seamless integration across different parts of the organization.
+My role requires that I gather a clear understanding of varying perspectives and ensure a seamless integration across different parts of the organisation.
 At large, we have witnessed high levels of curiosity and engagement from our employees.
 Whenever we host large-scale digital events, we see high employee participation.
 Overall, we are off to a good start.
 Now we must prove to everyone that these new methods, processes, and ways of working will drive value before people fully buy into it.
 Once that is achieved, we need to ensure we deliver those solutions with sufficient speed and accuracy.

 The future of digital transformation at Equinor